NVIDIA/cccl/docs/libcudacxx/index.rst

 Some abstractions that libcu++ provide have no equivalent in the C++ Standard Library, but are otherwise abstractions fundamental to the CUDA C++ programming model.

-For example, `cuda::memcpy_async <libcudacxx-extended-api-asynchronous-operations-memcpy-async>` is a vital abstraction for asynchronous data movement between global and shared memory.
+For example, :ref:`cuda::memcpy_async <libcudacxx-extended-api-asynchronous-operations-memcpy-async>` is a vital abstraction for asynchronous data movement between global and shared memory.
 This abstracts hardware features such as ``LDGSTS`` on Ampere, and the Tensor Memory Accelerator (TMA) on Hopper.

-See the `Extended API <libcudacxx-extended-api>` section for more information.
+See the :ref:`Extended API <libcudacxx-extended-api>` section for more information.

 Summary: ``std::``, ``cuda::`` and ``cuda::std::``
 --------------------------------------------------